logo

 Data Engineering with PythonPaul Crickard and Andreas MΓΌllerNon-Fiction2019NULL

-Now, applying the function to the column:
+Now, let's apply the function to the column:

-Here's how the results look like:
+Here's how the results look:

 book_titlecoalesced_rating